jerokpradeep/Gopocket_API_Documation/docs/Response Structure.md

 ```
 A failure response is preceded by the corresponding 40x or 50x HTTP header.
 The status key in the response envelope contains the value error.
 The message key contains a textual description of the error and error_type contains the name of the exception.
 There may be an optional data key with additional payload.

-__Data types__
+__Data types:__

-Values in JSON responses are of types string, int, float, or bool.
+* Values in JSON responses are of types string, int, float, or boolean.

-Timestamp (datetime) strings in the responses are represented in the form yyyy-mm-dd hh:ss, set under the Indian timezone (IST) — UTC+5.5 hours
+* Timestamp (datetime) strings in the responses are represented in the form yyyy-mm-dd hh:ss, set under the Indian timezone (IST) — UTC+5.5 hours.

-A date string is represented in the form yyyy-mm-dd.
+* A date string is represented in the form yyyy-mm-dd.

 <!-- ### Exceptions and errors